Examples of Concerning Behavior

-Medical: If you believe a student is experiencing a medical crisis, contact 911 or the Health Services Office.
+If you believe a student is experiencing a medical crisis, contact 911 or Health Services.

-These students may be in violation of the College’s Community Standards and/or may be referred for other interventions.
+These students may be in violation of the University’s Community Standards and/or may be referred for other interventions.

 Threats may be spoken, written, electronic (including posted to social networking sites) or expressed in some other manner (e.g., through gestures).